Khalil Herbert Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Matchup vs. San Francisco

-- Conceding 119.0 rushing yards per game, the 49ers have the 20th-ranked run defense in the NFL.
+- The 49ers have the NFL's 20th-ranked defense against the run, surrendering 119.0 yards per game.

-- This year the 49ers are ranked 22nd in the NFL in rushing touchdowns allowed (eight).
+- This season the 49ers are ranked 22nd in the NFL in rushing touchdowns allowed (eight).

 Recent Performances

-- Herbert put together a 100-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball 18 times (averaging 5.6 yards per attempt).
+- Herbert put together a 100-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball 18 times (averaging 5.6 yards per carry).

-- Over his last three games, Herbert has taken 55 carries for 272 yards (90.7 per game) and one touchdown.
+- During his last three games, Herbert has 272 rushing yards (90.7 per game) on 55 carries with one touchdown.

-- He has added 48 receiving yards on seven catches (16.0 yards per game).
+- He also has seven catches for 48 receiving yards (16.0 per game).

 Herbert's Chicago Teammates